akshayka/edxclassify/README.md

 1. better understand the educational and learning process,
 2. improve the educational environment for MOOC learners, and
-3. empower instructors by letting them put their fingers on the pulses of their courses and by providing them with a suite of tools that lighten the burden of teaching large scale classes.
+3. empower instructors by equipping them with a suite of tools designed to ease the burden of teaching large-scale classes.

 In particular, the project mines MOOC discussion forums.
 We focus our efforts on the [Stanford MOOC-Posts